The club's annual general meeting took place at St Cyprians church on Thursday

 to IM Johannes Mabusela and Erick Takawira, who shared 1st place with 7 out of 8.

 Here are the detailed results.

-Adhir Lalla took quite a lot of photos at the tournament; have a look at his Unite KZN photos on the KZN Chess Union website.
+Adhir Lalla took quite a lot of photos at the tournament, which were published on the KZN Chess Union website (now defunct).

 This page has recently been updated to include

 and also includes an older report on the INK project.

 The INK project involves schools in the Inanda, Ntuzuma and Kwa Mashu (INK) areas

 who have been provided by DMCA with a Basic Chess Course.
 Well done to

 Bongani for organising this project!
 Sponsorship would be most welcome,